 - Reasonable adjustments.
 We would strongly encourage all leaders to share their needs with us and request adjustments that we can implement to support full engagement and success on our programmes. - LDC matching.
 All our programmes include one-to-one coaching with an LDC.
 Before the start of the programme, leaders are matched with an LDC.
-It is recognised that a leader from a racialised minority background may prefer to have an LDC who is also racially minoritised; where this is the case, we will do our best to arrange it. - Reporting incidents: If you experience or witness harassment, bullying or discrimination of any form whilst participating in any Pathways programme event or activity, or if you are made aware that someone else may be affected by inappropriate behaviour, you should contact Frontline staff via pathwaysprogramme@thefrontline.org.uk.
-All reports will remain confidential.
-If anyone's behaviour breaches the code of conduct, we reserve the right to request that they leave the programme.
-Depending on the nature of the breach we may consider the need to inform their employer. - Feedback loop.
+It is recognised that a leader from a racialised minority background may prefer to have an LDC who is also racially minoritised; where this is the case, we will do our best to arrange it. - Reporting incidents.
+If you experience, witness or learn about any form of discrimination or microaggression when on one of our programmes, we encourage you to report this to your LDC or whoever you feel comfortable speaking to.
+Alternatively, you can share this through Contact Us. - Feedback loop.
 We ask for feedback regularly throughout our programmes which is completely anonymous.
 We will ask explicit questions about D&I and would like to encourage all leaders to be as candid and constructive as possible so that we (the programme and the team) can continue to learn and develop. - Fellowship.
 Everyone who completes Pathways 2, 3 and 4 will join the Frontline Fellowship, our community of over 2,000 social workers.
 The Fellowship brings together social workers from across England, at every level of experience, to spark ideas, share knowledge and build expertise.
 Through the Fellowship, leaders can engage with networks of support based on shared experience.